Taken at the Studio of Napoleon Sarony.

 See below under Fingers.

 A counterpart of 11.
-At this point Wilde removed his coat and changed into his knee-breeches, silk stockings, and patent leather slippers to “be used in the drawing-room.”
+Wilde has removed his coat and changed into his knee-breeches, silk stockings, and patent leather slippers to “be used in the drawing-room.”
 The bows were highly unconventional.

 A counterpart of 10, Wilde having moved only his right arm.
 See below under Repeating Back.
 The velvet doublet is similar to a sack coat trimmed with piping at the hem and ‘smile’ pocket.